Yo1nk/Challenge-9/README.md

 4. Start the application by running "node index.js"

 # Usage
-Answer prompts in command line (CLI) to create a README.md.
+Answer prompts in command line to create a README.md.